Cognitive emotional behavioral therapy: Background

-In 2006, Dr. Emma Gray (née Corstorphine) started the idea of Cognitive emotional behavioral therapy (CEBT).
-CEBT uses techniques from other types of treatment such as Cognitive behavior therapy and Dialectical behavioral therapy.
+In 2006, Dr. Emma Gray (née Corstorphine) started the idea of cognitive emotional behavioral therapy (CEBT).
+CEBT uses techniques from other types of treatment such as cognitive behavior therapy and Dialectical behavioral therapy.
 The main goal of CEBT is to help individuals learn to cope with their emotions, reduce stress and anxiety, and make changes to their behavior.
 Gray noted that emotion plays a crucial part in disorders, therefore it needs to be further addressed in terms of treatment.
 Cognitive behavioral therapy aims to treat where a patient needs the most help, whether that is emotional, behavioral, cognitive, etc. CBT has been practiced since the 1960s.
 There is a greater focus on cognitive psychology and its impact on behavior.
-In 2003 there began to be suggestions that CBT needed to be expanded to meet the needs of even more specific vulnerabilities such as emotion, social environments, relationships, etc. Gray saw the need for an approach that has a greater focus on the emotional components.
+In 2003 there began to be suggestions that CBT needed to be expanded to meet the needs of even more specific vulnerabilities such as emotion, social environments, or relationships.
+Gray saw the need for an approach that has a greater focus on the emotional components.

-Gray's research specifically analyzes cognitive emotional behavioral therapy (CBT) for eating disorders.
+Gray's research specifically analyzes cognitive emotional behavioral therapy for eating disorders.
 She found that CBT and related techniques for bulimia were not effective.
 CBT mainly uses treatments aimed at discovering cognitive or behavioral issues to be the source.

 Gray's findings show that therapy focused on emotion helped individuals manage their emotions and difficulties.
 Research has shown that emotional distress is a major cause of bulimia.
 Additional studies show that what triggers bulimia is oftentimes one's emotional state and their relationships.
 CEBT helps these individuals with disorders to cope with their emotions and develop the skills necessary to positively handle their situation.